2026 Guide to Superscoring on the Digital SAT and ACT

 Super Score Header (1).png

-Need a reason to smile?
-If you’re taking the Digital SAT or ACT, the existence of Supserscoring should bring joy to your heart.
-Not to sound like an old fogey, but back in my day, Superscoring was NOT a thing….and I really would’ve loved it if it had been!
+Looking for some good news?
+If you’re taking the Digital SAT or the Enhanced ACT, the existence of Supserscoring should bring a smile to your face.
+Not to sound like a dinosaur, but when I was in high school, Superscoring didn’t exist….and I sure wish it had!

-If you’re a parent or a high school underclassman, you may not even have heard of this game-changer practice yet!
+If you’re a parent or a high school underclassman, you may not even have heard of this advantageous option!
 So please allow me, a test prep expert and private SAT/ACT tutor for over 15 years, to explain how Superscoring works and which colleges use it.

 Article Contents